skip to content

 In addition to the state quitline, your institution can integrate tobacco cessation treatment and education into your health and wellness programs.
 This may include providing medical consultation through the institution’s health center, providing individual or group counseling programs and increasing access on campus to nicotine replacement therapy and other pharmacological cessation medications.

-If on-campus treatment options are limited or unavailable, institutions can partner with local health centers or agencies to ensure access to cessation services are available.
+If on-campus treatment options are limited or unavailable, institutions can partner with local health centers or agencies to ensure cessation services are available.
 This may include cessation services covered by the insurance plan for students, faculty and staff to use at a local community clinic.
 Utilize campus communication platforms to promote awareness of these services as well as the state quitline and other cessation resources.